timjansen/hanson/README.md

 larger JSON files by hand, you will notice some shortcomings: you need to quote all strings, even object keys; you can not easily have strings with several lines; and you can not include comments.

-HanSON is an extension of JSON that fixes those shortcomings with three simple additions to the JSON spec:
+HanSON is an extension of JSON that fixes those shortcomings with four simple additions to the JSON spec:
 * quotes for strings are optional if they follow JavaScript identifier rules.
 * you can alternatively use triple quotes for strings.
 A triple-quoted string may span several lines and you are not required to escape individual quote characters.
 Backslashes still need to be escaped, and all other backslash-escape sequences work like in regular JSON.
 * you can use JavaScript comments, both single line (//) and multi-line comments (/* */), in all places where JSON allows whitespace.
-* A comma after the last list element or object property will be ignored.
+* Commas after the last list element or object property will be ignored.